finbourne/lusid-sdk-csharp-preview/sdk/docs/TransactionPortfoliosApi.md

             var code = code_example;  // string | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio. var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label at which to retrieve the holdings of the transaction              portfolio.
 Defaults to the current LUSID system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the holdings of the transaction portfolio.
 Defaults              to return the latest version of the holdings if not specified. (optional) var filter = filter_example;  // string | Expression to filter the result set.
-For example, to filter on the Holding Type, use \"holdingType eq 'p'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the \"Instrument\" or \"Holding\" domain to decorate onto              the holdings.
+For example, to filter on the Holding Type, use \"holdingType eq 'p'\"              For more information about filtering LUSID results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the \"Instrument\" or \"Holding\" domain to decorate onto              the holdings.
 These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\" or \"Holding/system/Cost\". (optional) var byTaxlots = true;  // bool? | Whether or not to expand the holdings to return the underlying tax-lots.
 Defaults to              False. (optional)

             try
             {
-                // [EXPERIMENTAL] Get holdings.
-Treat outstanding orders (and related records) as if they had been realised at moment of query.
+                // [EXPERIMENTAL] Get holdings with orders
                 VersionedResourceListOfPortfolioHolding result = apiInstance.GetHoldingsWithOrders(scope, code, effectiveAt, asAt, filter, propertyKeys, byTaxlots);
                 Debug.WriteLine(result);
             }